eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ## [Activity Profiles](#activity-profiles)
 [(Back to top)](#table-of-contents)

 Activity Profiles are used to describe the relative hourly/daily/monthly operational mode for each airport emission source.
-The `Activity Profiles Editor` in the Open-ALAQS toolbar can be used to review, edit, and create custom profiles.
+The `Activity Profiles Editor` in the OpenALAQS toolbar can be used to review, edit, and create custom profiles.

 ![activity-profiles.PNG](./../open_alaqs/assets/activity-profiles.PNG)